-Section 3.27 Massing.
+Section 3.276 Massing.

-In reviewing the forms of a proposed building, scrutiny will be given to the massing, proportions, and overall scale of the building in relation to the building site.
+In reviewing the forms of a proposed building, eareful scrutiny will be given to the massing, proportions, and overall scale of the building in relation to the building site.
 The AC will encourage designs that reduce building scale and increase individuality and diversity.

 The walls of a building are an important part of its overall visual impact and should be carefully detailed.
 Exterior materials should be consistently used throughout the building.
 The connection from the walls to the foundation should be treated such that the foundation becomes a very minor element.
-Location, type, and size of window openings should be carefully considered for effect on proportions, continuity, and illumination.
+Location, typetype, and size of window openings should be carefully considered for effect on proportions, continuity, and illumination.
 Entries should be well articulated.
 Covered entries and recessed openings at doors and windows are strongly encouraged.
-Homes situated on highly exposed sites (i.e., corner Lot, double fronted Lot) may require additional architectural features on the elevations that are highly visible.
+Homes situated on highly exposed sites (i.e.i.e., corner lotLot, double fronted lotLot) may require additional architectural features on the elevations that are highly visible.

-Section 3.28 Architectural Detailing.
+Section 3.287 Architectural Detailing.

-To add definition and break up flat planes of walls, the use of architectural elements to create shadow lines is encouraged to be incorporated in the design of the home.
+In order to To add definition and break up flat planes of walls, the use of architectural elements to create shadow lines is encouraged to be incorporated in the design of the home.
 Architectural elements to accomplish this definition include recessed windows, deep eaves and offset wall planes window shutters, well-proportioned porches with brackets, trellises and arbors, decks, detailed fascia, belly bands, etc.

-Section 3.29 Maximum Building Height.
+Section 3.298 Maximum Building Height.